PaulScotti/educortex/paper/paper.md

 # Acknowledgments
 EduCortex was created as part of [Neurohackademy 2019](https://neurohackademy.org/).
 We thank the organizers, instructors, and participants of Neurohackademy for their helpful discussion and insight.

+# License
+This project is licensed under the GNU General Public License v2.0 - see the LICENSE.md file for details.

 # References